 According to a spokesperson for Mone and a representative from the London Fire Brigade (LFB), the cause of the fire, was, believe it or not, sunlight.

-Apparently, as the celebrity entrepreneur was in another room of her house, she began to smell something burning.
-She cautiously approached the place from where the odor was emanating, and she saw through the smoky haze that her fur bean bag was ablaze.
+As the celebrity entrepreneur was in another room of her house, she began to smell something burning.
+She cautiously approached the place from where the odour was emanating, and she saw through the smoky haze that her fur bean bag was ablaze.

 The bean bag was on the floor near a table with a mirrored top.
 Although it was only 10° C outside, conditions were bright and sunny.
 The sun was shining brightly into the room, and a beam of sunlight was being reflected from the mirror directly onto the fur bean bag, making it hot enough to ignite.

-Ms. Mone was able to put the fire out by herself, and emergency services were unnecessary.
-However, authorities and the public were told of the incident when an official statement was released soon afterward.
+Ms Mone was able to put the fire out by herself, and emergency services were unnecessary.
+However, authorities and the public were told of the incident when an official statement was released soon afterwards.
 The report confirmed that Mone was unharmed by the fire, and damage to the apartment was minimal.
-Even though she was “fine”, Mone said that she was concerned about what could have happened if she had not been home at the time.
+Even though she was “fine”, Mone said she was concerned about what could have happened if she had not been home at the time.

 The LFB, however, was quick to defend Mone, and a public advisory was issued about the danger of fires starting from direct or reflected sunlight.
-According to fire investigator Charlie Pugsley, 125 such fires occurred in London alone over the past five years, and in 2013, sunlight was blamed for starting 34 blazes in the city.
+According to fire investigator Charlie Pugsley, 125 such incidents occurred in London alone over the past five years, and in 2013, sunlight started 34 blazes in the city.